PdxCodeGuild/20180116-FullStack-Day/2 HTML + CSS/labs/lab05-burrito_order_form.md

 - Cheese
 - Sour Cream

+For personal info, use the `required`, `pattern` and `title` attributes of the input fields to verify that the information the user entered is legitimate.

+Personal Info
+- Name (First and Last) (two words, at lease 3 characters each)
+- Email Address (one or more numbers/letters, @, one or more numbers/letters, ., one or more numbers/letters)
+- Phone Number: (e.g. 293-213-5555)
+- Date of Birth: (e.g. 2/13/2627)
+- Social Security Number: (e.g. 415-25-2627)
+- Street (e.g. 123 Mulberry Ln)
+- City, State, Zip (e.g. Portland, OR, 97201)

-Once you have your page together, add the attributes `action="https://requestb.in/1622li71"` and `method="post"` to your form.
+Once you have your page together, add the attributes `action="https://requestb.in/u96nubu9"` and `method="post"` to your form.
 Then fill out your form and submit the data.
 You should see an "ok" response.
-You can then go [here](https://requestb.in/1622li71?inspect) and look at the request's body.
+You can then go [here](https://requestb.in/u96nubu9?inspect) and look at the request's body.
 Make sure all the relevant data is present to ensure your form is working.